seanpm2001/Learn-OpenStep-Property-List/RepoData/Description/GitHub/OldVersions/README.md

-📚️ A repository for showcasing my knowledge of the OpenType Propery File programming language, and continuing to learn the language.
+📚️ A repository for showcasing my knowledge of the OpenStep Propery List programming language, and continuing to learn the language.